djebos/mhddos-azure-terraform/README.md

 terraform apply -state korea.tfstate -var="location=koreacentral" -var="resource_group_name=mhddosKorea" -auto-approve
 terraform apply -state japan.tfstate -var="location=japaneast" -var="resource_group_name=mhddosJapan" -auto-approve
 ```
-7. Verify after a couple of minutes on azure portal the load of VMs' CPUs.
-It must be around 100%
+7. Verify after a couple of minutes on azure portal the load of VMs' CPUs, RAM, network.
+CPU or RAM usage must be around 100%.
+In fact, load percentage depends on the attack method and its configuration such as proxying, threads or request per connection count.
+There isn't a silver bullet configuration and attack method that works perfectly on any target.
+You have to make some effort to figure out the best for every case.
+Good methods to start with: `TCP`,`UDP`, `SYN`, `GET`, `DNS`.
 8. Stop attack and destroy VMs.
 Examples:
 ```shell
 terraform destroy -state india.tfstate -auto-approve